alphagov/inside-government-admin-guide/first-steps/find-documents.md

 ![Document filters 8](document-filters-8.png)

 * ‘All’ shows every document.
 * 'Imported (pre-draft)' is used by departments and agencies in transition.
-Click on it to see documents that have been imported that you need to tag and tidy.
+Click on it to see documents that have been imported ready for editing.
 * 'Drafts' shows documents that are a work in progress.
 * 'Submitted' shows documents waiting for a second pair of eyes to look at them.
-You should ordinarily submit documents rather than publish them yourself.
+You should always submit documents rather than publish them yourself except when you are obliged to [force publish](http://alphagov.github.io/inside-government-admin-guide/workflow-content/second-pair-of-eyes).
 * 'Rejected' shows documents that have been rejected by a second pair of eyes.
 * 'Scheduled' lists documents that are scheduled to be published at a specified date and time.
 * 'Published' shows every document that’s live on GOV.UK.